-Android OS for PC
+Best Android OS for PC you can install.

-The below listed Android operating system are the top in the industry, so let’s start with them and after that, we’ll discuss other options to install or simulate Android operating system on your computer.
-All of these operating systems can be downloaded in ISO or other image formats, to make a bootable USB use a tool such as Rufus or read this article to know more about making a bootable USB.
+We picked five Android operating system available and reviewed them and here are our views.
+These listed OS are ordered according to my preference, I listed the best Android you should use first and then the rest.
+Here is a drill down of best android OS for computers and laptops.
+The below listed Android operating system are the top in the industry, so let’s start with them and after that, we’ll discuss other options to install or simulate Android on your computer.
+All of these operating systems can be downloaded in ISO system image or other image formats, to make a bootable USB use Rufus and check these guide for more help.

-1. Remix OS.
+1. Phoenix OS.

 [Android 7.1/ Android 5] Currently maintained and supported.